MaggGomes/flask/esof/docs/assignment4.md

 Methods:

-Integration Testing
+* Integration Testing
-Unit Testing
+* Unit Testing

-The tools used in testing are reliable and from a save source: coverage.py pytest.py tox
+The tools used in testing are reliable and from a safe source:
+* coverage.py
+* pytest.py
+* tox

 <a name="staticsAndAnalytics"/>